-AVANZAR creates programs which address the socio-economic demands that are left behind by the governmental and private sectors, and chooses existing projects which need an injection of resources (human as well as financial) in order to develop, grow and succeed.
+AVANZAR offers programs which address the socio-economic demands that are left behind by the governmental and private sectors.
+It focuses particularly on the promotion of

 Atelier Avanzar creates handmade products of superb quality, vibrant patterns, and timeless design.
-Each one of our pieces is made with love, dedication, and lots of hope for a better future.
-All our products are made with highly ethical production standards with the purpose of reaching economic and social performance.
+Each one of their pieces is made with love, dedication, and lots of hope for a better future.
+All the products are made with highly ethical production standards with the purpose of reaching economic and social performance.

 "It is only possible to advance when one looks far ahead.

 One can only make progress by thinking big."

 José Ortega y Gasset